johnathan-convertino-afrl/BEAR/src/README.md

 ## Info
   All folders contain README.md that adds details about the code in that specific location.

   - apps    : Contains example applications
-  - dsp_node : Contains all dsp_node source files, and morphes.
+  - drivers : Contains drivers for devices on the system.
-  - kill_throbber : Contains library for killing threads and creating throbber.
+  - util    : Contains librarys for items such as FAT16/32, SDCARD access, BITMAP reading, etc.